audreysuit/BAE305-SP25-Lab10/README.md

 # Discussion

 Our process throughout this lab was mostly smooth, we were able to effectively prompt ChatGPT, our conversational AI of choice.
 The only major hurdle we faced was with our water quality tests.
-We went through several iterations of code and graph configurations, as we kept generating messy and hard to read graphs.
-We finally created reasonable graphs by narrowing results down to specific characteristics over time--we chose pH levels and turbidity.
+We went through several iterations of code and graph configurations, as we kept generating messy and hard-to-read graphs.
+We finally created reasonable graphs by narrowing down the results to specific characteristics over time--we chose pH levels and turbidity.

 Otherwise, it feels very bizarre having AI do so much work.
 I reflect on my freshman year when I took EGR 102.
 It took me hours to write a working code, slowly resolving bugs and making edits to finally reach the desired outcome.
 Today, that code could be completed by conversational AI in seconds.
 While the code written in this lab required more than a few attempts, our skills are continually being refined to best prompt the AI to provide the results we seek.